mpmcclur/R-projects/README.md

 # Intro
 Various machine learning and time series forecasting projects in R are presented here.
-Included are both R files and .rmd files, if applicable.
-These projects, each contained within a folder, are organized by dataset.
-Each folder contains a README about the project as well as the code.
+The projects are organized by dataset.
+Each folder contains a README and code as well as .R or .rmd files.